zouloux/signal/README.md

 }
 ```

 To clear all listeners.
-Useful to dispose a signal (can be garbage collected) :
+Useful to dispose a signal and allow garbage collection.

 ```tsx
 onSignal.clear();